[ node--page--full.tpl : 'full']

 NHS genetic testing

-Families where there are childhood sarcomas (cancer of connective tissue) and brain tumours as well as breast cancer can also be tested for faults in the TP53 gene.
-Faults in this gene are rare but can occasionally increase the risk of breast and other cancers.
+Families where there are childhood sarcomas (cancer of connective tissue) and brain tumours as well as breast cancer may also be tested for faults in the TP53 gene.
+Faults in this gene are extremely rare but can increase the risk of breast and other cancers.

 If you are eligible for genetic testing and are considering it, you should be offered genetic counselling before any testing occurs.